Welcome from President Donna Orem

 Background and Purpose

-A primary responsibility of the Commission is to developing a public understanding of, and credibility for, state and regional independent school accrediting programs.
+A primary responsibility of the Commission is to develop a public understanding of, and credibility for, state and regional independent school accrediting programs.
 In addition, the Commission:

 - Develops criteria for effective independent school accreditation practices, exemplary standards, and models of successful accreditation policies and procedures; and